brb1996/GNOMEChatApp/README.md

 ------------------------------------------------------------
- What is Linux_Chat_App?
+ What is GNOME Chat App?
 ------------------------------------------------------------

-# Linux_Chat_App
+# GNOME Chat App
-It's a Client Server based chat application for Linux GNOME Desktop.
+A messaging platform for Linux GNOME Desktop Users.